Amended in September 2019 for the NRIC rule changes and in December 2020 for the passing of the Personal Data Protection (Amendment) Act 2020.

 SIMPLEPAY’S PDPA OBLIGATIONS

 Although falling within the definition of an organisation, more precisely SimplePay falls within the definition of a data intermediary.
-Because of falling under this category, pursuant to section 4(3) PDPA, our obligations are limited to the following two categories:
+Because of falling under this category, pursuant to section 4(3) PDPA, our obligations are limited to the following three categories:

 In light of these obligations, we have appointed a Data Protection Officer (DPO) to help assist you in complying with your PDPA obligations linked to SimplePay.
-If you would like to make an inquiry in order to meet an obligation under the PDPA, please contact our DPO on [email protected].
+If you would like to make an inquiry in order to meet an obligation under the PDPA, please contact our DPO at [email protected].

 RIGHTS OF DATA SUBJECTS

-Under sections 21 of the PDPA, in certain circumstances, employees have the right to access the personal information which the organisation has on them, and be told any ways in which the information may have been disclosed in the year preceding the request.
+Under section 21 of the PDPA, in certain circumstances, employees have the right to access the personal information which the organisation has on them, and be told any ways in which the information may have been disclosed in the year preceding the request.

 TYPES OF PERSONAL DATA PROVIDED TO AND HANDLED BY SIMPLEPAY

 Personal data is data about an individual which can be used to identify the individual, either on its own or when combined with other data. in the context of SimplePay, “individuals” would largely be employees of the companies using our system.
 In order to provide our full payroll and reporting functionality, SimplePay requires clients to provide the personal data of employees.

 The PDPA does not provide an exhaustive list of what constitutes personal data.
 The below is the data that SimplePay collects, which could be considered personal data: